Safety and Eligibility Questions

-The Moderna vaccine and the Janssen vaccine (Johnson & Johnson) are approved for use in people 18 and older.
-The Pfizer vaccine is approved for use in people age 16 and older.
+The Moderna vaccine and the Johnson & Johnson vaccine are approved for use in people 18 and older.
+The Pfizer vaccine is approved for use in people age 12 and older.

 - Dosage Timing

 Both vaccines require two doses, however, the timing for the second dose differs.
 The second Moderna dose is given 28 days after the initial dose; the second Pfizer dose is given 21 days after the initial dose.
-The Janssen vaccine (Johnson & Johnson) requires one dose.
+The Johnson & Johnson vaccine requires one dose.